risingwavelabs/risingwave-docs-legacy/docs/manage/alter-streaming.md

 ## Alter a materialized view

-To alter a materialized view, you will need to create the new materialized view and drop the old materialized view.
+To alter a materialized view, you need to create a new materialized view and drop the existing one.

 For example, suppose we want to add a new column to the materialized view `mv1`: